 - Maybe you're a surgeon with four fingers, and you've devised a novel way of handling a scalpel.

 If you're an American Mensan and you've done anything like this, you're eligible for the Copper Black Award.
 Read the guidelines and the FAQ, then submit your application.
 Self-nomination is encouraged.

-If you're a member of a different national Mensa or a member of Mensa International, Ltd., you're eligible for the the Copper Black International Award for Creative Achievement.
+If you're a member of a different national Mensa or a member of Mensa International, Ltd., you're eligible for the the Copper Black International Award.